stanford-scs/scp-spec/draft-mazieres-dinrg-scp-04.md

 The Stellar development foundation supported development of the protocol and produced the first production deployment of SCP.
-The IRTF DIN group including Dirk Kutscher, Sydney Li, Colin Man, Melinda Shore, and Jean-Luc Watson helped with the framing and motivation for this specification.
+The IRTF DIN group including Dirk Kutscher, Sydney Li, Colin Man, Piers Powlesland, Melinda Shore, and Jean-Luc Watson helped with the framing and motivation for this specification.
 We also thank Bob Glickstein for finding bugs in drafts of this document and offering many useful suggestions.

 {{reference.building-blocks.xml}}
 {{reference.flp.xml}}